antelle/electron-evil-feature-patcher/README.md

     This causes segmentation fault when it's passed to `printf`, so even if we reach this place, the process crashes instead of starting debugging.
     - `DevTools listening on ...`
     - `Debugger listening on...`
+- Electron fuses:
+    See more about them [here](https://www.electronjs.org/docs/tutorial/fuses), this is the only officially supported, sustainable way of patching Electron.
+    - `ELECTRON_RUN_AS_NODE`

 ## Future